47 Killed as Insurgents Take Key Fort in NW Pakistan

 In the past, Mehsud's fighters have carried out suicide attacks on military convoys, as well as hit-and-run strikes against Pakistani government checkpoints and facilities.
 But as of Wednesday night, his forces seemed intent on holding on to the fort.

-"It really carries a lot significance," said Fazal Rahim Marwat, a professor at Peshawar University who has studied the Taliban movement in Pakistan.
+"It really carries a lot of significance," said Fazal Rahim Marwat, a professor at Peshawar University who has studied the Taliban movement in Pakistan.
 "This is another daring step on the part of the militants, and it seems that they are getting stronger and bolder with the passage of time."